beaverbuilder/documentation/beaver-builder/user-interface/global-styles.md

 2. Assign a name to your color, such as "primary color."
 3. Use the color picker to choose your desired color.

-:::caution
+:::tip
-While assigning a color name, it's advisable to use lowercase characters, for instance, "primary color," instead of using uppercase or capital letters, like "Primary Colour."
+While assigning a color name, you have the flexibility to use lowercase, uppercase, or capital letters.
+If you opt for uppercase or capital letters in your color name, they will be automatically converted to lowercase for the [CSS Variable name](#global-color-css-variables).
 :::

 You have the option to include additional global colors by either clicking the **Add Global Colors** button or duplicating a color item using the duplicate icon located in the upper right-hand corner.